ESA-APEx/apex_documentation/interoperability/algohosting.md

 ### Parameter naming & typing

-APEx proposes to standardize openEO UDP and CWL parameter names and types that are exposed to the user.
+APEx proposes to standardise openEO UDP and CWL parameter names and types that are exposed to the user.
 This is best illustrated by an example: parameters such as `bounding_box`, `bbox`, `aoi`, and `spatial_extent` likely refer to the same concept.
 However, without common conventions, algorithms might randomly select one of these variants, complicating the usability of the eventual algorithm library.

 At the time of writing, the actual conventions have not yet been defined.
 This becomes relevant when the first algorithms reach a state where they can be published with a fixed interface.
-This best practice mostly targets new developments, that do not have an existing userbase or API.
+This best practice mostly targets new developments that do not have an existing user base or API.

 ## Licensing requirements